bitwarden/contributing-docs/docs/getting-started/server/guide.md

     pwsh setup_secrets.ps1
     ```

-The helper script also supports an optional `-clear` flag which removes all existing settings before
+The helper script also supports an optional `-clear` switch which removes all existing settings before
 re-applying them:

 ```bash